FAQ: Installing AM

 A. You can enable Message level debugging in the web application container as described in How do I enable message level debugging for install and upgrade issues with AM (All versions)?

-A. You can follow the procedure outlined in the documentation: Installation Guide › Configuring Sites and Adding Servers to Sites.
+A. You can follow the procedure outlined in the documentation: Configure sites and add servers.

 One or more secondary site URLs can be included, which is useful for internal VIPs or as alternate entry point to the site.
 It’s essentially there to make AM aware that it should handle other FQDNs in addition to the primary URL.
 The secondary site URLs are not used by any AM clients like Agents; the way that AM functions means only the primary site ID will be included in the SSOToken and therefore Agents will always use the primary site URL to communicate with AM.